motionnPath/DeFi/README.md

+This project is a great way to have an understanding of an exciting usecase of smart Contracts: DeFi

+So in this project i will be:

 1. Interracting with Aave : Deposit some collateral : ETH / WETH (wrapped Eth)
-2. Borrow an other Asset : in this case DAI
+2. Borrowing an Asset : in this case DAI
-3. Repay the DAI
+3. Repaying the DAI

 ---

-for that we create aaveBorrow.js